RozbehSharahi/graphql3/README.md

 In order to have some real working TYPO3 code, continue to the next chapter `Getting started`.

-# Must-have features for first version

-Although the extension already provides quite a lot of features it misses following essentials:

-- [x] JWT Token authentication (done)
-- [x] Mapping from TYPO3 user to and from JWT user (done)
-- [ ] Built-in mutations

 # Getting started

 We assume you have a working TYPO3 extension and a `Configuration/Services.yaml` (as following), which will make